jacgoldsm/peruse/README.md

 entirely compatible when it comes to metaprogramming, leading to a sort of “semi-tidy” evaluation.
 Use these examples as a reference for programmatically generating `Iterator` expressions.

+In almost all cases, the environment in which an Iterator is made does not effect its execution; rather, the environment from which `yield_next()` or its cousins is called determines evaluation.
+In this way, it is similar to ordinary R functions.
+The one small exception will be detailed at the end.

 ### Forcing